Idaho Ronald McDonald House FAQ

 How long do families stay at the Idaho Ronald McDonald House?

 A family can stay at the House for as long as the child is receiving inpatient or outpatient medical treatment at a local hospital and/or clinic.
-The average length of stay is 8 days.
+The average length of stay is 12 nights.
 Some families stay with us for one night and some for several months, it all depends on the individual child’s illness and treatment.

 Doesn’t McDonald’s own and fund the Ronald McDonald House?